Andrewbejar/Programming-2/conds_loops.md

 How it works:
 * The test_expression is evaluated for true/false value.
 * If the test expression is true, the operator returns the true_expression
-* If the operator is flase, the operator returns the false_expression
+* If the operator is false, the operator returns the false_expression

 ## **Iterative Control Structures**
 Also repition control structures.
 Used for looping, i.e.  repeating a piece of code multiple times in a row.